jonrad/theia-server-proxy-extension/README.md

 Now you can still develop locally and even run `yarn watch` but you'll have to start the main app in the docker container

-## Roadmap to Publish

-* Handle statuses/failures/etc on app start
-* Remove all todo 0 and 1s
-* Test with different port/url

-## Roadmap of nice to haves

-* Customizable loading logo
-* Do we really need to include src in the files?
-* Add cancellation to stop widget